 As you can see, these processes move quickly.
 28 + 14 + 45 = 87 days total, from your initial claim filing until the District Level Hearing regarding your appeal.
 The timing is crucial.
 Not a day can be wasted.
 You need to dot every “i” and cross every “t.”
 The details of the case presentation cannot be stressed enough.
-It is easy for the Ohio BWC to deny a claim.
+It is easy for the Ohio BWC to deny a claim, and of course they would prefer to save money by not paying a denied claim.
 Do not give them any reason to make your claim even slightly questionable, or they will jump at the case.
 You need to make your claim airtight and waterproof.
-A qualified Worker’s Comp lawyer can guide you through the process, and can inspect your cases for holes — and if there are not holes, this lawyer can help your predict where the BWC will try to push air through it anyhow.
+A qualified Worker’s Comp lawyer can guide you through the process, and can inspect your cases for holes — and if there are not holes, this lawyer can help you predict where the BWC will try to push air through it anyhow.

 Preparing for the District Level Hearing